NathanHinthorne/Wave-Function-Collapse-p5js/README.md

 ## Purpose

-Ultimately, my hope for this project is that it would facilitate easy map creation for game devs, where they wouldn't need to spend time hardcoding tile connections rules, and can simply supply an input image that fits their expectations.
+Ultimately, my hope for this project is that it would facilitate easy map creation for game devs, where they wouldn't need to spend time hardcoding tile connection rules, and can simply supply an input image that fits their expectations.
 Further, the **tile rules** themselves could be exported and used for proceedurally generated maps.

 Here are some more specific ideas that support the statement above:

 - A game that is partially procedurally generated using WFC (off screen, so players can't see world being made).
   - WFC would be fed a preset input image that contains proper connections between tiles.
 - A game mechanic where the world is created slowly as you progress and the player can influence WHICH cells collapse.
-- A web API which takes an input image as a request and gives an output image as its response.

 ## Algorithm